astronuts-app/astronuts-tracker/README.md

 - Review list of items planned by Astronuts
 - Submit issues and bugs that you are facing with Astronuts products

+## What's prioritized

+Look for the `priotized`, `work-in-progress`, `public-beta-available` labels to know the status of issues and their prioritization status.

 ## Contributions

 We welcome contributions.
 Issues labelled with *ideal-for-contribution* are open for contribution.
 You can submit pull requests in Astronuts repositories that are opne sourced.